Rick's Free Auto Repair Advice

 Evaporator coil

 As the liquid refrigerant is metered into the evaporator (the cooling coil inside the passenger compartment), the liquid refrigerant picks up heat from the cabin air flowing across the coil.
 That heat causes the refrigerant to boil and change from a liquid to a gas.
 All the refrigerant needs is just enough heat to cause that “change in state” from liquid to gas.
-Removing that amount of heat from the cabin of your car is what causes your car to feel cool.
+Removing that amount of heat from your car’s cabin is what causes it to feel cool.

 The proper refrigerant charge will cause the evaporator to remain slightly above the freezing temperature and produce an air temp around 40°F